Google buys plot of land in NL, but will there be a data centre?

 "We want to ensure that we have options to continue to expand our data center presence in Europe if our business demands it," Google spokesman Mark Jansen said Thursday.

-There is no doubt that data centre real estate in the Netherlands is highly sought after, with many tech companies including Microsoft already establishing data centres in the area.
-According to the Netherland’s foreign investment agency, drawcards include the country’s central location and relatively cheap supply of sustainable energy.
+There is no doubt that data center real estate in the Netherlands is highly sought after, with many tech companies including Microsoft already establishing data centers in the area.
+According to the Netherland's foreign investment agency, drawcards include the country's central location and relatively cheap supply of sustainable energy.

-Interestingly though, in May this year the Dutch Data Centre Association released a report that asserted the country had a shortage of electricity in areas where data centres are concentrated, particularly dire in and around Amsterdam.
+Interestingly though, in May this year the Dutch Data Center Association released a report that asserted the country had a shortage of electricity in areas where data centers are concentrated, particularly dire in and around Amsterdam.

 However, the Dutch minister of economic affairs rubbished these claims and asserted there is no issue of power shortage.

 The cloud race is well and truly under way with tech companies battling to establish more and more data centers as both businesses and consumers store a greater quantity of data online – as well as demanding rapid access to it.

 Google is currently just behind Amazon.com and Microsoft when it comes to cloud services, but is working to rectify its position after announcing that the bulk of the US$7.7 billion in capital expenditures last quarter was allocated toward infrastructure to extend its cloud and artificial intelligence efforts.